Post Traumatic Stress Disorder or PTSD & Complex PTSD

 Who provides PTSD treatment?

-Stuart is a trained clinical hypnotherapist and analyst (psychodynamic and cognitive behavioural) who is trained in a range of PTSD therapy methods including “trauma run” hypnotherapy processes.
+Stuart is a Certified Clinical Trauma Professional And Complex Trauma & Dissociative Disorders Professional (CCTP I & II), and is also certified in the specialist use of Hypnosis, Neuroscience and mind/body approaches in Trauma treatment.
+He is a trained clinical psychotherapist, hypnotherapist and analyst (psychodynamic and cognitive behavioural) who is trained in a range of PTSD therapy methods including “trauma run” hypnotherapy processes, and has completed advanced CPD training in Complex PTSD and disassociation disorders.
 He is also trained in mindfulness, visualisation, NLP, psychotherapy, hypnosis based parts work, attachment theory, somatic work, and situational analysis methods of analysis and debriefing.
 Stuart is professionally registered as a hypnotherapist, psychotherapist, life coach, analyst, counsellor and complementary therapist.
-He is on the FHT and CNHC Professional Standards Authority Accredited Registers.
+He is on the CNHC Professional Standards Authority Accredited Register (hypnotherapy).

 Stuart is also a former member of the Territorial Army and has signed the official secrets act.
 He accepts ex military and serving military personnel as clients and has worked with personnel from a number of services including special forces.

-Post traumatic Stress Disorder, PTSD, Complex PTSD, Stress, Trauma, abuse, violence, abuse victim, abuse trauma, war trauma, battle trauma, military trauma, accident trauma, bereavement trauma, relationship trauma, trauma of assault, trauma of near death, somatic therapy, parts work psychotherapy, analytical hypnotherapy, trauma processing, complex PTSD, complex Trauma, CSA trauma, psychotherapy, CBT, hypnotherapy, psychoanalysis, counselling, trauma debriefing, CBASP, situational analysis, anger management, stress management, somatic processing, somatic therapy, counsellor, psychotherapist, polyvagal theory, psychologist, psychoanalyst, hypnotherapist, Edinburgh, Falkirk.
+Post traumatic Stress Disorder, PTSD, Complex PTSD, Stress, Trauma, abuse, violence, abuse victim, abuse trauma, war trauma, battle trauma, military trauma, accident trauma, bereavement trauma, relationship trauma, trauma of assault, trauma of near death, somatic therapy, attachment therapy, parts therapy, trauma hypnosis, parts work psychotherapy, analytical hypnotherapy, trauma processing, complex PTSD, complex Trauma, CSA trauma, psychotherapy, CBT, hypnotherapy, psychoanalysis, counselling, trauma debriefing, CBASP, situational analysis, anger management, stress management, somatic processing, somatic therapy, counsellor, psychotherapist, polyvagal theory, psychologist, psychoanalyst, hypnotherapist, Edinburgh.
+Complex trauma and PTSD in Edinburgh.